DarrenCoppinger/milestone-project-4/README.md

 #### WC3 Markup Validator
 [WC3 Markup Validator](https://validator.w3.org/) was used to validate the HTML code.

-All errors highlight by the validator were dealt with apart from those caused by the templating language (i.e. statements inside "{%%}" of "{{}}") which were caught by the validator but are not errors.
+All errors highlighted by the validator were dealt with, except those caused by the templating language (i.e. statements inside "{%%}" of "{{}}") which were caught by the validator, it should be noted these are not errors.

 Examples of these errors are:
 - `Non-space characters found without seeing a doctype first.
 Expected <!DOCTYPE html>`
 - `Consider adding a lang attribute to the html start tag to declare the language of this document`

 These are present in templates that extend the base.html template.
-Again, this is not an error but a result of the validator not recognising the templating language.
+Again, this is not an error, but a result of the validator not recognising the templating language.

 Additionally, there is another common templating error generated by using templating language to define a href or src value.
-This error has the form:
+This error is as follows:
 - `Bad value {% url 'example' %} for attribute href on element a: Illegal character in path segment: "{" is not allowed.`

 Again, this is not an error but a result of the validator not recognising the templating language.

 #### W3C Jigsaw CSS Validator
-[W3C Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate my CSS code.
+[W3C Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate the CSS code.
 The CSS successfully passed this check with no errors.

 #### JShint Validator
-[JShint Validator](https://jshint.com/) was used to validate my JavaScript code.
-The follow feedback provided by the validators.
-However, each of the errors can be explained and so do not need to be acted on.
+[JShint Validator](https://jshint.com/) was used to validate the JavaScript code.
+The following feedback was provided by the validators.
+Each of the errors, however, can be explained, and, therefore do not need to be acted upon.
 - maps.js
     - Metrics:
         - There is only one function in this file.
 It takes no arguments.
 This function contains only one statement.
 Cyclomatic complexity number for this function is 1.